Welcome to POSTMODERN TEFL!

 “Err – No!
 Not quite.”

 “Please allow me to introduce myself.
 I’m not a man of wealth or fame but I have been around for quite a long time as a business English teacher.
+Yes, plagiarizing the Rolling Stones there (‘Sympathy for the Devil’), which perhaps indicates my generation.
 I’m actually an anthropologist by learning.
-Not that I ever worked in anthropology.
+That was my university studies.
+I loved the subject, but never worked in it; much to my regret.
 I kind of got side-tracked into English teaching and here I’ve stayed.
 So now it’s time to put everything together.
 Well, we should do, shouldn’t we?
 I mean – tie everything up together, make connections, and see what we come out with.
 In my case, this means ‘Postmodern TEFL’.

-I’ll say in advance that these blog postings are brief and simplistic.
-In fact, they’re often like back cover blurbs.
-The reason for this is that I’m just outlining here some basic issues surrounding Postmodern TEFL.
-To many TEFL bloggers and teachers, this will be too simplistic.
-But there are many more teachers in the profession who don’t follow developments through ‘continued professional development’ (CPD); who don’t read up on research, who don’t attend conferences, and have no idea what postmodern TEFL is.
-This blog is for them.
+I’ll say in advance that these blog postings are often brief and simplistic (amendment – see next paragraph).
+In fact, they’re often like ‘back cover blurbs’ – you know, those short, terse paragraphs on the backs of books that try to capture the flavour of the books in as few words as possible.
+The reason for this, here, is that I’m just outlining some basic issues surrounding Postmodern TEFL.
+To many TEFL bloggers and teachers, this may be too simplistic.
+But there are many more teachers in the profession who don’t follow developments through ‘continued professional development’ (CPD); who don’t read up on research; who didn’t engage with such subjects in their university/college/school days; who don’t attend conferences, and have no idea what postmodern TEFL is.
+This blog is largely for them.
 I would hope, however, that those more experienced TEFL teachers may also be given some new perspectives to chew on.

 As I said, I’m an anthropologist by training.
-Anthropologists are trained to holistically reflect on the whole and the minutiae, the inside and the out.
+That was a long time ago, now, but I’ve kept my interest and tried to keep up-to-date with new ideas and developments in the field.
+Anthropologists are trained to holistically reflect on the whole and on the minutiae; on the inside and on the out.
 I do my best.
 I try.
 On the subject of TEFL I’d like to share these meditations with you.
 TEFL is undergoing change as a result of the democratization of the internet and globalization.
 I may hit deep waters as well as paddle in the shallows, but if you fancy a swim – let’s go.
-Writing this blog is a learning process/long swim for me too.”
+Writing this blog is a learning process/long swim for me too.

 More detailed Reading: